cn-terraform/terraform-aws-ecs-fargate-task-definition/README.md

 * working_directory: (Optional) The working directory to run commands inside the container.
 * placement_constraints: (Optional) A set of placement constraints rules that are taken into consideration during task placement.
 Maximum number of placement_constraints is 10.
 This is a list of maps, where each map should contain "type" and "expression".
 * proxy_configuration: (Optional) The proxy configuration details for the App Mesh proxy.
 This is a list of maps, where each map should contain "container_name", "properties" and "type"
+* system_controls: A list of namespaced kernel parameters to set in the container, mapping to the --sysctl option to docker run.
+This is a list of maps: { namespace = \"\", value = \"\"}"
+* firelens_configuration: The FireLens configuration for the container.
+This is used to specify and configure a log router for container logs.
+For more details, see https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_FirelensConfiguration.html
+* log_configuration: Log configuration options to send to a custom log driver for the container.
+For more details, see https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_LogConfiguration.html

 ## Output values